Who Is Drew Barrymore?

-Drew Barrymore was born Drew Blythe Barrymore on February 22, 1975, in in Los Angeles, California.
-Barrymore is the daughter of actor John Drew Barrymore Jr. and Ildiko Jaid, but her family tree of actors doesn't end there: Her great-grandparents, Maurice Barrymore and Georgiana Drew, and grandparents John Barrymore and Dolores Costello, were also actors.
+Barrymore was born Drew Blythe Barrymore on February 22, 1975, in Los Angeles, California.
+She is the daughter of actor John Drew Barrymore Jr. and Ildiko Jaid Barrymore, but her family tree of actors doesn't end there: Her great-grandparents Maurice Barrymore and Georgiana Drew and grandparents John Barrymore and Dolores Costello were also actors.
 Famous director Steven Spielberg is Barrymore's godfather.

-Credited today as a talented young actress, Barrymore has been as well known for her wild antics off-screen as for her acting ability.
-Ildiko Jaid, estranged from husband John Barrymore Jr., began taking her daughter to auditions when Barrymore was an infant.
-The actress appeared in her first television commercial for Puppy Choice dog food before she was 1 year old.
+Jaid, estranged from her husband, began taking her daughter to auditions when Barrymore was an infant.
+The actress appeared in a television commercial for Puppy Choice dog food before her first birthday.

-Barrymore made her big screen debut at the age of four in Ken Russell's Altered States (1980).
-At the age of 7, she landed one of her most famous roles: Playing Gertie, the adorable little sister in E.T.: The Extraterrestrial (1982).
+Barrymore made her big-screen debut at the age of five in Ken Russell's Altered States (1980).
+At the age of seven, she landed one of her most famous roles: Playing Gertie, the adorable little sister in E.T.: The Extraterrestrial (1982).
 The role pushed Barrymore into the spotlight.
-After working on the movie, she appeared on NBC's The Tonight Show with Johnny Carson, and became Saturday Night Live's youngest host.
+After working on the movie, she appeared on NBC's The Tonight Show with Johnny Carson and became Saturday Night Live's youngest host.

 Troubled Teen Years